Reasons Leaders Disagree

 They were concerned about what the changes would do to our company over the next few months.
 I was excited about what this would mean in years two and three—when we would be able to vet talent nationally and globally, and how joining our culture would no longer require a Chicago address.

-To conclude, I found identifying differences in views on risk and timing to be the main cause in our leadership disagreements.
+To conclude, I found identifying differences in views on risk and timing to be the main cause of our leadership disagreements.
 Talking through these has helped us align into one cohesive vision for our company and our future.

 There’s no better time than the present to form positive habits in your personal and professional life.
 Take a look at my tips on how to achieve this.